2019-02-22-try-catch-exception-rather-than-return-codes

 In a few weeks ago, I rarely used try-catch

 .
-But after I read Clean Code again, I realised something and used try-catch more frequently.
+But after I read again, I realised something and used try-catch more frequently.

 Validate username (longer than 5 characters).